opensearch-project/documentation-website/_im-plugin/index-transforms/index.md

 1. Use the OpenSearch Dashboards UI to specify the index you want to transform and any optional data filters you want to use to filter the original index.
 Then select the fields you want to transform and the aggregations to use in the transformation.
 Finally, define a schedule for your job to follow.
 2. Use the transforms API to specify all the details about your job: the index you want to transform, target groups you want the transformed index to have, any aggregations you want to use to group columns, and a schedule for your job to follow.

-OpenSearch Dashboards provides a detailed summary of the jobs you created and their relevant information, such as associated indices and job statuses.
+OpenSearch Dashboards provides a detailed summary of the jobs you created and their relevant information, such as associated indexes and job statuses.
 You can review and edit your job’s details and selections before creation, and even preview a transformed index’s data as you’re choosing which fields to transform.
 However, you can also use the REST API to create transform jobs and preview transform job results, but you must know all of the necessary settings and parameters to submit them as part of the HTTP request body.
 Submitting your transform job configurations as JSON scripts offers you more portability, allowing you to share and replicate your transform jobs, which is harder to do using OpenSearch Dashboards.

 Your use cases will help you decide which method to use to create transform jobs.